 Joan Smith is a novelist, essayist, columnist and campaigner for human rights.
-She is Chair of the Mayor of London’s Violence Against Women and Girls Board, and a former Chair of the English PEN Writers in Prison Committee.
+She was Co-Chair of the Mayor of London’s Violence Against Women and Girls Board from 2013-2021, and is a former Chair of the English PEN Writers in Prison Committee.
 Her latest book is Home Grown: How Domestic Violence Turns Men Into Terrorists (riverrun, 2019).

 Smith has published six novels, including the Loretta Lawson series of crime novels and a thriller, What Will Survive.
 Two of her Loretta Lawson novels have been filmed by the BBC.
 Her non-fiction includes includes Misogynies, Moralities, Hungry For You and The Public Woman.
 In 2014, Woman’s Hour devoted a programme to the 25th anniversary of the publication of Misogynies.